W3RQ01/atm/README.md

 ## Founder

-This is a fork of gpcf's ATM mod: git://gpcf.eu/atm.git
+This is a fork of Smacker's ATM mod